Invest in your Financial Future for FREE

 More-aggressive investors might want to increase their portfolio weightings in Resources or Manufacturing stocks.
 However, at the same time, you’ll want to spread your Resource holdings out among oil and gas, metals and other Resources stocks for diversification within the sector, and for exposure to a number of areas.

-One of the worst things you can do is invest so that your portfolio would suffer a great deal due to a localized downturn in any one city, province or state.
+As it’s a mistake to focus your portfolio on a company that relies on a number of recent acquisitions for growth, one of the worst things you can do is invest so that your portfolio would suffer a great deal due to a localized downturn in any one city, province or state.
 Good portfolio management also means balancing your investments geographically.

-You should avoid focusing your portfolio on any one country or region.
+Like the Pat McKeough Inner Circle’s most successful investors, you should avoid focusing your portfolio on any one country or region.
 And a lower-risk way to add international exposure to your portfolio is to hold multinational U.S. stocks such as, say, IBM, McDonald’s and Walmart.
 We cover all three of these companies in our Wall Street Stock Forecaster newsletter.

 We continue to recommend that most Canadian investors diversify part of their portfolios (say, 20 to 30%) in well-established U.S. stocks.
 That’s because the U.S. market features major multinational opportunities that simply aren’t available anywhere else.
 As well, many U.S. firms are unique world leaders.